Run for Your Wife (Modern Family): Plot

-At the end of the episode, all of the families reflect on how difficult it is to be a parent, but despite of all of the trials, it is the best job in the world.
+At the end of the episode, all of the families reflect on how difficult it is to be a parent, but despite all of the trials, it is the best job in the world.

 Production

 The episode was written by Brad Walsh and Paul Corrigan, their first writing credit for the show.
 The episode originally aired October 28, 2009 on American Broadcasting Company as the sixth episode of the series and first season.
 Despite this, it is placed second on the first season DVD.
+The prior episode Coal Digger takes place during the school year despite this episode being the first day of school.

 The episode also guest stars Suzy Nakamura as Dr. Miura and would later appear in "Fears".
 Cameron and Mitchell's reaction to Lily being locked in the car was improvised by the actors who play them, Eric Stonestreet and Jesse Tyler Ferguson.

 Reception

 Ratings

-In its original American broadcast, "Run for Your Wife" was viewed by an estimated 9.325 million households and a 5.5 rating/8% share Nielsen rating and a 3.7 rating/9% share in the 18-49 demographic.
+In its original American broadcast, "Run for Your Wife" was viewed by an estimated 9.325 million households and a 5.5 rating/8% share Nielsen rating and a 3.7 rating/9% share in the 18–49 demographic.